mongodb/docs/source/includes/list-tables/configmap-keys-curl.rst

           You must have the :authrole:`Organization Project Creator` role to create a new project within an existing
           |com| organization.

+       If you provide an empty string as your ``orgId``, |k8s-op-short| creates an organization with the same name as your project.

      - ``5b890e0feacf0b76ff3e7183``